Settling the genus of the $n$-prism: The current graph constructions

 \section{The current graph constructions}

 We follow previous work (see Ringel~\cite{Ringel-MapColor}) by using current graphs to construct triangular embeddings of $K_{n+1}-K_3$, $n \equiv 5, 9 \pmod{12}$.
 Unlike in the proof of the Map Color Theorem, we enforce additional constraints in order to transform them into triangular embeddings of split-complete graphs.
-Corollary \ref{cor-sc2prism} converts those embeddings into the desired snug embeddings.

-For $n \equiv 5 \pmod{12}$, the standard approach is to find a family of index 3 current graphs.
-When adjacent vertices are vortices, one can use edge flips to create embeddings of other graphs.
-In this manner, triangular embeddings of $K_{12s+6}-K_{1,3}$ were found by Gross~\cite{Gross-Case6} based on an earlier construction of Youngs~\cite{Youngs-3569}.
-Using recent ideas for constructing index 3 current graphs~\cite{Sun-Minimum}, we describe another family of triangular embeddings of $K_{12s+6}-K_3$ transformable into the desired embeddings of split-complete graphs.